lv8777-maker/StockSense/replit.md

 ## Technical Implementations
 -   **Receipt Processing**: Utilizes Tesseract.js OCR for text extraction from receipt images, enabling automated point calculation based on product categories (Airtime, Accessories, Plans).
+-   **Security Hardening**:
--   **Security Hardening**: Implements `bcrypt` hashing (10 salt rounds) for passwords and `express-rate-limit` middleware for authentication endpoints and receipt uploads to prevent brute-force attacks.
+    - `bcrypt` hashing (10 salt rounds) for passwords
+    - `express-rate-limit` middleware for authentication endpoints and receipt uploads to prevent brute-force attacks
+    - **CSRF Protection**: Implements stateless CSRF protection using the Double Submit Cookie Pattern via the `csrf-csrf` package.
+All state-changing endpoints (POST/PUT/PATCH/DELETE) are protected.
+The frontend automatically includes CSRF tokens via the `apiRequest()` function, which fetches tokens from `/api/csrf-token` and includes them in the `x-csrf-token` header.
+Tokens are tied to session IDs for per-user validation.
 -   **Admin Dashboard**: Features role-based access control (RBAC) with protected API endpoints and a dedicated `admin_users` table for managing administrative roles.

 # External Dependencies